 Do not combine cleaning products.
 Only mix bleach with water.
 Combining bleach with ammonia, with vinegar or with other cleaning solutions creates irritating, toxic vapors.

 Use Bleach Sparingly

 Cleanup is done when you cannot see signs of moisture damage or smell mold.
-Once cleanup is complete, wash or dispose the old clothing in a plastic garbage bag and shower.
+Once cleanup is complete, wash or dispose of the old clothing in a plastic garbage bag and then shower.